 During the 2014 NBA Draft, Hinkie selected Joel Embiid, K.J.
 McDaniels, Jerami Grant, Vasilije Micic, and Jordan McRae.
 After selecting Elfrid Payton with the 10th overall pick, Hinkie dealt him to the Orlando Magic for Dario Šarić and future first-round and second-round picks.
 During the 2014-2015 season, Hinkie signed D-League veteran Robert Covington to a four-year contract.
 Alongside Noel and Carter-Williams, Covington was selected to participate in the 2015 Rising Stars Challenge.
 In three separate deals at the 2015 trade deadline, Hinkie traded Carter-Williams and McDaniels for Javale McGee, Isaiah Canaan, protected 2015 first round picks originally owned by the Lakers and the Thunder, and a second round pick.
 In the 2015 NBA draft, Hinkie selected Jahlil Okafor with the third overall pick, along with Richaun Holmes and J. P. Tokoto in the second round.
 During the 2015 off-season, Hinkie traded two second round picks for Nik Stauskas, Jason Thompson, Carl Landry, a future first round pick, and the right to swap first round picks with Sacramento in 2016 and 2017.

 During the 2015-2016 season, the Sixers hired former Phoenix Suns General Manager Jerry Colangelo as chairman of basketball operations.
 On April 6, 2016, Sam Hinkie stepped down from his positions with the 76ers.
 Days after Hinkie’s resignation, Jerry’s son Bryan Colangelo was hired as the Sixers’ general manager and president of basketball operations.
 Jerry Colangelo resigned from his post at the same time, but remained as a special advisor to the team.
 A month after his resignation, the 76ers won the 2016 NBA Draft lottery, and the team selected Ben Simmons with the first overall pick of the 2016 NBA draft.
 The Sixers also selected Timothé Luwawu-Cabarrot and Furkan Korkmaz with first round picks that had been acquired during Hinkie’s tenure.
 After putting on a show in the NBA Summer League, Simmons rolled his right ankle during the 76ers’ final training camp scrimmage.
 After receiving an X-ray and MRI of the foot and ankle, it was determined that Simmons suffered a fracture of the fifth metatarsal bone of his right foot, and was estimated to miss three to four months.
 He is expected to return later this month.
 To this point in the season, Embiid has taken the Association by storm, averaging 20.2 points per game, 7.8 rebounds per game, and 2.5 blocks per game in just 25.
 4 minutes per game.
 The only rookie to average more points per game per 36 minutes is the late, great Wilt Chamberlain.
 Embiid has embraced the Process himself, nicknaming himself Joel “the Process” Embiid.
-Embiid was supposed to play in the BBVA Compass Rising Stars Challenge this and the Taco Bell Skills Challenge, but it was recently reported that Embiid had a very minor tear in his left meniscus that could keep him from participating.
-After finding additional swelling in the same knee, Embiid was shut down for the rest of the season, as a precaution.
-Along with that, Ben Simmons was shut down after finding no progress in his broken foot.
+Embiid was supposed to play in the upcoming BBVA Compass Rising Stars Challenge this Friday and the Taco Bell Skills Challenge on Saturday, but it was recently reported that Embiid had a very minor tear in his left meniscus that could keep him from participating.

-All in all, the Process has treated Philadelphians fairly well, as the future is very bright.
+All in all, the Process has treated Philadelphians fairly well, as the futire is very bright.
 With lots of potential and the present, and more draft picks to come, the possibilities are endless.